Emergency Action Guides

 Crisis Services for Penn State Students: If you are afraid you will not be able to avoid hurting yourself or others, call for help immediately.

-• Call 911 or University Police (863-1111)
+• Call or text 911 or call University Police at (814) 863-1111.

 Utility Failure/Power Outage